-App promotion is not a one-time endeavour.
+App promotion is not a one-time endeavor.
 If you want to know how to promote your mobile app, start yet at the planning phase, and continue throughout your product's lifetime.
 This guide will help you build and carry out an effective marketing strategy, launch your product successfully, and acquire more and more users after the launch.